richung99/PDFtoRevit/README.md

 A: The drop down menu is populated from roomList.csv.
 Replace this file to edit the contents of the drop down list.

 B: Images can be captured and stored inside of the createIMG directory.
 These images are tagged with IPTC metadata containing the room name.
-A preview of the capture image will be displayed on screen.
-This window can only be closed with a keyboard input and not by hitting the 'X' button.
+A live preview of the capture image will be displayed on screen.
+Press the spacebar to capture the image and exit the window.

 C: All images inside of the createIMG are sorted into individual room directories inside of the createDir directory based on their metadata tagging.